longturn/freeciv21/docs/Coding/ai.rst

 * The ``pplayers_allied(p1,p2)`` function returns ``TRUE`` if ``p1==p2``
 * The ``pplayer_has_embassy(p1,p2)`` function returns ``TRUE`` if ``p1==p2``

-For example, we do not ever consider a player to be at War with himself, we never consider a player to have any kind of non-attack treaty with himself, and we always consider a player to have an Alliance with himself.
+For example, we do not ever consider a Nation to be at War with themselves, we never consider a Nation to have any kind of non-attack treaty with themselves, and we always consider a Nation to have an Alliance with themself.

 The introduction of Diplomacy is fraught with many problems.
 One is that it usually benefits only human players and not AI players, since humans are so much smarter, and know how to exploit Diplomacy.
-While for AIs they mostly only add constraints on what it can do.
-Another is that it can be very difficult to write Diplomacy that is useful for and not in the way of modpacks.
-Which means Diplomacy either has to be optional, or have fine-grained controls on who can do what diplomatic deals to whom, which are set from rulesets.
+For AIs, they mostly only add constraints on what it can do.
+This means Diplomacy either has to be optional, or have fine-grained controls on who can do what Diplomatic deals to whom, which are set from rulesets.
 The latter is not yet well implemented.
-For more information on modpacks, refer to :doc:`/General/modpack-installer`.

 Difficulty Levels
 =================